INCATools/ontology-access-kit/docs/concepts.rst

 =================

 Here we describe some of the over-arching concepts in this library.
-Note that distinct :ref:`datamodels` may impose their own specific views of the world, but the concepts here are intended as a kind of lingua-franca
+Note that distinct :ref:`datamodels` may impose their own specific views of the world, but the concepts here are intended as a kind of lingua-franca.

 Ontology
 --------